A group of Fidelity associates around a table in a blue room happily discussing

 A graphic detailing the steps of Fidelity's hiring process, with the following text: What is Fidelity's Typical Hiring Process?
 Here are the six main phases of Fidelity's recruitment process: 1.
 Application submission, 2.
 Resume review, 3.
 Initial screening, 4.
 Interviews, 5.
 Selection and offer, 6.
 You decide.
 After an offer is accepted, there may be additional follow-up, background check, drug tests, etc.

-What is Fidelity’s Typical Hiring Process?
+What is Fidelity’s typical hiring process?

 Here are the six main phases of Fidelity’s recruitment process: